- December 14, 2015

 “The one new mechanic that stands out with this title is that you can mix weapons with different 'elements' (fire, water, etc.), which adds another layer of strategy to play.”

-“Gameplay consisted of troubleshooting the developers' bungling and untested support for modern gaming displays, then discovering that while a few slightly different mechanics are in play, the game is dead because it's just a lame 'me too!'
+“Gameplay consisted of troubleshooting the developers' bungling and untested support for modern gaming displays, then discovering while a few slightly different mechanics are in play, the game is dead because it's just a lame 'me too!'
 Super Smash Bros. ripoff, only worse.”